braintree/braintree_ios/README.md

 ### Using Swift Package Manager

- To update using SPM, select _File→ Packages → Update to Latest Package Versions_.
+ To update using Swift Package Manager, select _File→ Packages → Update to Latest Package Versions_.

 ### Using Cocoapods

 You can either update all pods listed within your Podfile using `pod update` or specific pods as needed using `pod update PODNAME`.
-For additional detail, see these [guidelines](https://guides.cocoapods.org/using/pod-install-vs-update.html).
+For additional details, see the [Cocoapods guidelines](https://guides.cocoapods.org/using/pod-install-vs-update.html).

 ### Using Carthage

 To update to the latest versions of each framework, simply run the `carthage update` command.
-For more details, check out these [guidelines](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#version-requirement).
+For more details, check out the [Carthage guidelines](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#version-requirement).

 ## Versions